microdotblog/theme-default/README.md

 - Install the Card theme.

 ## Support
-If you have any issues, you can email me at cardtheme@gregorich.me.
+If you have any issues, you can email me from this [form](https://ericgregorich.com/email/).

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M0DLOZR)

+## Making Customizations to the theme
+The easiest (and safest) way to customize this theme is to create a new blank theme while the Cards theme is installed.
+Then, you can customize the templates in your blank theme without changing the Cards theme.
+Be sure the select your blank theme (whatever you named it) on your Micro.blog Design page.

+When updates are pushed out to the Cards theme, the theme files will be updated automatically.
+Any custom theme files you have in your custom theme will be untouched.

 ## Add a reply option to your posts
 If you would like to add a link to your post where visitors can reply on Micro.blog, I recommend using the "[Conversation on Micro.blog](https://github.com/svendahlstrand/plugin-conversation-on-mb)" plugin by [@sod](https://micro.blog/sod).